iamcharankumar/copilot-intellij-agent-hack/README.md

 1. After restart, go to File → Settings → Copilot
 2. Click **Sign in to GitHub**
-3. Follow the OAuth flow in the browser and authorize IntelliJ with your GitHub account account.
+3. Follow the OAuth flow in the browser and authorize IntelliJ with your GitHub account.
 4. Once authenticated, Copilot will be active in your IntelliJ editor, suggesting code completions and snippets as you type.